mosip/esignet/partner-onboarder/README.md

 ```
 # Troubleshootings

-* After completion of the job, a very detailed `html report` is prepared and stored at https://onboarder.{sandbox_base_url}.mosip.net
+* After completion of the job, a very detailed `html report` is prepared and stored in minio as part of onboarding bucket.

 * The user can go and view the same for more information or response messages.